lensesio/secret-provider/README.md

 ## Description

-External secret providers allow for indirect references to be placed in an applications configuration, so for example, that secrets are not exposed in the Worker API endpoints of Kafka Connect.
+External secret providers allow for indirect references to be placed in an applications' configuration, so for example, that secrets are not exposed in the Worker API endpoints of Kafka Connect.

 For [Documentation](https://docs.lenses.io/4.0/integrations/connectors/secret-providers/).